6 min read

 Not even an hour after I published Let the Record Show, feeling all proud of myself for being ready to “handle” turning the big 5-0, came the humbler:

 AARP mailer.
+Addressed to me.

-Right there in the mailbox, like a bitchslap from the universe
+Right there in the mailbox, like a bitchslap from the universe.

 Nothing keeps you grounded like geezer mail, that’s for sure.